Guidance in reaching your personal goals

-The Southern California Chapter will look to host a number of workshops related to employment, public transportation and housing.
+The Southern California Chapter will look to collaborate with agencies and organizations to host workshops related to employment preparedness .
 Our Peer Mentor Program will help provide support to the individual and their family who are dealing with a new SCI/D diagnosis.
-There also needs to be some down time fun events and that is why we will offer a number of Meet & Greets, a great place to network with others while learning a little bit about a product or resource.
+There also needs to be some time doe fun events and that is why we will offer monthly Meet & Greets, a great place to network with others while learning a little bit about a product or resource.
 Click on the drop down menu to select the workshop or meet & greet tab for more information.

 Our workshops will better prepare you, giving you the tools to; assemble a resume, apply for a job, interview, and convey reasonable accommodation.
 We work closely with various agencies such as the Equal Employment Opportunity Commission, Department of Labor, Department of Rehabilitation and Vocational Rehabilitation to gain a better understanding of what resources are available.
 We’ll assist in determining if you are eligible for services and how to apply.
 We also work with potential employers providing disability etiquette training to staff.
 Keep an eye on our calendar to see when a workshop will be in your area, when you find one submit your application to hold a spot, the workshops are free to members.